vietnam

 Vietnam Cupid: This website is the best for those who want to meet a Vietnamese girl but who are not yet in Vietnam.
 They have 500 to 1,000 girls online at any time, most of whom do not mind if you are staying abroad.

-Seeking.com: The most beautiful girls are on Seeking.com, but they are looking for sugar daddies.
+Seeking.com: The most beautiful girls are on Seeking.com, but they expect to meet someone successful and rich.
 If that's your thing, you'll be in heaven there.

 You can also read: 15 Best Online Dating Apps and Websites to Meet Asian Girls.